hashicorp/terraform-provider-google/website/docs/d/secret_manager_secret_version.html.markdown

 # google\_secret\_manager\_secret\_version

-Get a Secret Manager secret's version.
+Get the value and metadata from a Secret Manager secret version.
 For more information see the [official documentation](https://cloud.google.com/secret-manager/docs/) and [API](https://cloud.google.com/secret-manager/docs/reference/rest/v1/projects.secrets.versions).
+If you don't need the metadata (i.e., if you want to use a more limited role to access the secret version only), see also the [google_secret_manager_secret_version_access](https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/secret_manager_secret_version_access) datasource.

 ## Example Usage